imcmurray/quarkcoin-docker-node/README.md

 ### Quick block update

-**You only need to follow this section is you picked Option 2 above and want to sync quickly with the blockchain.** A blockchain snapshot was taken Dec 18th 2017 and will help your quarknode get up to sync much faster than waitiing for a full sync to occur since you won't have to download all of the blocks from other Quark wallets.
+**You only need to follow this section if you picked Option 2 above and want to sync quickly with the blockchain.** A blockchain snapshot was taken Dec 18th 2017 and will help your quarknode get up to sync much faster than waitiing for a full sync to occur since you won't have to download all of the blocks from other Quark wallets.
 Trust me, this will save you bandwidth and time.

 ```bash
 # cd your home directory